Student Services

 All preschool children must have an updated medical statement on file at the start of each school year.
 This form is completed and signed by your child’s medical doctor and includes a statement that they are in suitable condition to participate in group care.
 It also requests your child’s current up-to-date immunizations.
 This information must be current and within the last year.
 Please note: Immunizations of all students must be in compliance with the Ohio Revised Code.
 Failure to provide this document with written evidence of immunization is cause for exclusion from school per the Ohio Department of Health.

-For further information on the Early Learning Program here in Buckeye Valley Local Schools, please contact the Student Services Department or Peg Linstedt at 740-363-6626 or by email at plinstedt@mybvls.org.
+For further information on the Early Learning Program here in Buckeye Valley Local Schools, please contact the Student Services Department or LeAnna Ford at 740-363-6626 or by email at lford@mybvls.org.

 Section 504